RetroDECK/ES-DE/USERGUIDE.md

 On Windows RPCS3 does not ship with an installer but rather as a zip file that contains all application files.
 You will need to unzip the content and manually add that directory to your environment Path variable so that ES-DE will be able to find the emulator binary rpcs3.exe, or you can optionally place the RPCS3 directory inside the ES-DE installation directory in which case it will be found when launching a game.
 Both these options are described in more detail [here](USERGUIDE.md#specific-notes-for-windows)

+The macOS release ships as a regular DMG file that is installed as usual.

 On Linux RPCS3 is shipped as a Snap package, Flatpak package or AppImage.
 If installed as a Snap or Flatpak or if built from source code, ES-DE should be able to easily locate the emulator binary.

 But if using the AppImage release it's a bit more complicated.
 See [here](USERGUIDE.md#using-emulators-in-appimage-format-on-linux) for more information on how to get it to work.

 If using the Flatpak release and your games are stored on an external device (such as a memory card if using a Steam Deck), you need to give RPCS3 the necessary permissions.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is _All system files_ in the _Filesystem_ section.

-As for the game installation on both Windows and Linux, you need to retain the directory structure of the Blu-ray disc or the directory created by installing the .pkg file.
+As for the game installation on both Windows and Linux as well as on macOS, you need to retain the directory structure of the Blu-ray disc or the directory created by installing the .pkg file.
 Each directory needs to be renamed by adding the .ps3dir extension, which will make ES-DE interpret the directory as if it were a file and pass that directory to the emulator when launching a game.

 Here's an example of what a Blu-ray disc directory could look like:
 ```